catchthirtythree/natas/natas16/README.md

 `aprils$(a=$(cat /etc/natas_webpass/natas17))$(grep <letter> <<< ${a:<index>:1})`

 but it would not work at all when I put it into practice.
 It seemed to work in my terminal with some test files though.
+Oh well.

 I'll admit that I ended up having enough of this one and looked it up and damn was I decently close (at least with the grep part...).
 I think I need to take a step back at some point or take a break because I could have had it but I got a little too impatient.